Welcome to Atrial Signals

-Research and development has brought many significant advances to electrophysiological examinations of the atria during the last years.
-Electroanatomical mapping systems reduce radiation, multichannel catheters allow for simultaneous high density mapping, and computer modeling enhances comprehension of signal generation and the mechanisms of arrhythmias.
-But despite all efforts, atrial fibrillation still poses a major problem for clinicians.
+Research and development have brought significant advances to electrophysiological studies of the atria.
+New electroanatomical mapping systems reduce radiation, multichannel catheters allow for simultaneous high-density mapping or panoramic mapping, and computer modeling enhances the comprehension of electrogram origin and arrhythmic mechanisms.
+But despite all efforts, the treatment of atrial fibrillation still poses a major challenge to clinicians.

-A joint collaboration of all experts - clinicians and engineers - has the best chance to cope with this challenge.
-This is the goal of the first workshop in 2015 in Karlsruhe and it will again be the goal of Atrial Signals 2021 - bringing together the leading experts from these areas, and to provide a stage for open discussion.
+A joint collaboration of all experts - clinicians and engineers - offers the best prospects to address this challenge.
+This was the goal of the first workshop in 2015 in Karlsruhe and it will again be the goal of Atrial Signals 2021 - bringing together the leading experts from both fields and providing a stage for open discussion.
 Two successful editions in Valencia 2017 and in Bordeaux 2019 have in the meantime demonstrated the importance of the topic and this type of meeting.

-Distinguished experts are invited to participate as speakers, and as panelists, in order to find common insights, debate theories, and discuss promising and argueable approaches.
+Distinguished experts are invited to participate as speakers and as panelists in order to find common insights, debate theories, and discuss promising and arguable approaches.

-The workshop is organized by the collaboration of the Institute of Biomedical Engineering (IBT) and the Städtisches Klinikum Karlsruhe, two renown institutions in the field of atrial modeling, signal processing and medical care.
-The Institute of Biomedical Engineering is part of the Karlsruhe Institute of Technology (KIT), a well-known university specialized on engineering.
-For over 15 years now, research in cardiac modeling and biomedical signal processing has been the focus of IBT, making it a renowned member of the international research community.
-The cooperation with the Städtisches Klinikum Karlsruhe, a clinical partner for nearly a decade, has led to dozens of conference contributions and journal articles, addressing issues of engineering interest and clinical importance.
+The workshop is organized by joint forces of the Institute of Biomedical Engineering (IBT) and the Städtisches Klinikum Karlsruhe, two renown institutions in the field of atrial modeling, signal processing, and medical care.
+The collaboration between IBT and the Städtisches Klinikum Karlsruhe - collaborators now for more than a decade - has led to dozens of conference contributions and journal articles, addressing issues of engineering interest and clinical importance.

 Prof. Dr. rer.nat.
 Olaf Dössel